Skip to main content

 4. Well-known JDK locations (SDKMAN, macOS /Library/Java/JavaVirtualMachines, IntelliJ/Gradle toolchains, /usr/lib/jvm, etc.)

-5. Bundled JRE at ~/.moderne/cli/dist/jre/ (included in platform distributions)
+5. Bundled JRE at ~/.moderne/cli/dist/jre/ (bundled with the CLI installer)

 6. Auto-download from Eclipse Adoptium to ~/.moderne/cli/dist/jdk/

-Most users never need to think about this — the platform distribution includes a bundled JRE (step 5), so no separate Java installation is required.
+Most users never need to think about this — the CLI installer includes a bundled JRE (step 5), so no separate Java installation is required.

 warning